monsonite/TICK_TALK/README.md

 TICK is an experimental 8-bit, serial arithmetic CPU designed around the commonly available 74HCxx logic series.

-TICK uses 26 74HXxx ICs, plust a 32K byte RAM and a 64K x 16-bit ROM - or a ROM emulator.
+TICK uses 26 74HXxx ICs, plus a 32K byte RAM and a 64K x 16-bit ROM - or a ROM emulator.

-TICK fits into a 4-layer PCB, sized 100mm x 110mm.
+TICK fits onto a 4-layer PCB, sized just 100mm x 110mm.
 It has 5 principal connectors that allow you to access all of the main signals and buses.
+Low cost 6-way JST XH ribbon cables are used to hook up the TICK serial inetface bus.
+A 40 way 2.54mm pitch header allows access to the parallel buses.

+USB (power) is supplied either through a USB microB connector or via USB C connector of the the Clone Pi Pico "ROMulator".

 PCB Headers are included that will allow a very low-cost Raspberry Pi Pico (clone) to be plugged in, providing emulation of the ROM and also implementing a simple serial interface to a laptop or PC.